 Norway's population has increased by approximately 2 million since 1950, and now totals 5.3 million.
-In the immediate post-war years, annual population growth was about 1 per cent, primarily due to the high birth rate.
+In the immediate postwar years, annual population growth was about 1 per cent, primarily due to the high birth rate.
 Population growth fell to 0.3 per cent in the 1980s, but has since increased significantly.
-Today, net immigration has a greater impact on population growth than the birth surplus.
+Since 2004, net immigration has had a much greater impact on population growth than the birth surplus.
+However, this difference has almost equalised in recent years despite the declining birth rate.